pattonsgirl/CEG2350/Labs/Lab03/README.md

   - If condition is not met, error message is output to standard output - 1 pt
 - Part 4 - 2 pts
   - script usage guide - 1 pt
-  - specificed files exist in `Lab03` folder - 1 pt
+  - specified files exist in `Lab03` folder - 1 pt
 - Part 5 - 3.5 pts total
   - 0.5 pts each
 - The extra credit is worth 0.625 pts